brightcove/brightcove-player-sdk-ios/README.md

 - Podspecs are no longer hosted on [CocoaPods][cocoapods].
 All podspecs are now hosted [here][podspecs] in a private specs repository.
 - All of the SDK components - core library and plugin frameworks - are now released with the same version.
 When upgrading any single component, you should upgrade them all so that they all have the same version.
 - In your project's podfile, be sure to add `source 'https://github.com/brightcove/BrightcoveSpecs.git'`, and remove any reference to `BCOVSpecs.git`.
-- If you install frameworks manually, we recommend removing any current Brightcove frameworks, and then add the new ones.
-Make sure your framework search paths in your Xcode target settings point to the new frameworks.
+- If you install frameworks manually, we recommend removing any current Brightcove frameworks, and then adding the new ones.
+Make sure the framework search paths in your Xcode target settings point to the new frameworks.

 **Updated Podspec Names**